 By the age of twenty, she had white water rafted, spelunked, hiked, and ridden on horseback through nearly all the national parks in the United States and Canada when both her mother and eighteen-year-old brother die from hepatitis B. She is currently writing a memoir about the years that followed their death and how she turned to the natural world and the indigenous people most intimate to these places for answers.

-Named a #ForceofNature, badass, #shemovesmountains, Leslie is a Champion of Change for the White House in Asian American and Pacific Islander Storytelling and Art, a Schweitzer Fellow for Life, and the Outdoor Editor for Panorama: The Journal of Intelligent Travel.
+Named a #ForceofNature, badass, #shemovesmountains, Leslie is a Champion of Change for the White House in Asian American and Pacific Islander Storytelling and Art, a Schweitzer Fellow for Life, and the Senior Editor for Panorama: The Journal of Intelligent Travel.
 A two-time gold medalist, four-time silver medalist, bronze medalist in the North American Travel Journalists Association Travel Media Awards, Leslie’s work has been named among the distinguished stories of the year by Best American Essays.
 Read more about Leslie here.